Da-Lu/Algorithm/LeetCode_js/README.txt

-This is js version of LeetCode
+This is JS version of LeetCode